 Shir Ende is a Chicago-based artist and educator.
 Ende received her BFA from the School of the Art Institute of Chicago and her MFA from the University of Illinois at Chicago.
 She has shown at Heaven Gallery, Gallery 400, Terrain Biennial, South of the Tracks, Mana contemporary, Woman Made Gallery and was a Sponsored artist at High Concept Labs.
 She has screened videos at Nightingale, Comfort Station and Roman Susan.
-She currently teaches at the University of Illinois at Chicago.
+She is a 2018 - 2019 Hatch Resident at the Chicago Artist Coalition and currently teaches at the University of Illinois at Chicago.

 Read a review of “not to scale” at Heaven Gallery on Chicago Artist Writers